nvennin/test-www/procedures/Procedure_GDP_XIDEX_Responsible_Person.md

 # Responsible Person

-## Header

 Item    |   Details
 ----    |   ----
-Purpose | Deﬁne the roles and responsibilities of the Responsible Persons (RP).
-Departments | Quality
+Purpose | Deﬁne the roles and responsibilities of the Responsible Persons (RP) Departments | Quality
 Categories    | GDP